402d/DemoRawBtPrinter/README.md

 ## RawBtPrinter
 Created for the purpose of serving as a channel among other applications that require printing data on receipt printers using ESC/POS commands.

-## For clearaly label ads requement
+## For clearaly label ads requirement

 ![dialog](https://cdn.jsdelivr.net/gh/402d/DemoRawBtPrinter@2fe1d13675526c2e321ca31ee731fc0ad17fcf24/gitdoc/dialog.png)